Losing weight socially: How to adapt to dining out

 Bread is, of course, the main culprit, and while it’s almost impossible to resist this, try and keep an eye on your overall diet.
 You can get away with dining out, but if you are serious about staying on top of your weight, this is one course that just goes too far.

 Be shrewd with food swaps

-One of the best ideas, when you are dining out, is making sure you substitute certain foods.
+One of the best ideas, when you are dining out, is to make sure you substitute certain foods.
 Ultimately, you can swap in and out the foods that are going to hinder your diet.

 Take rice as an example.
-This is served through different cuisines through the world – but the way in which it is cooked makes a monumental difference here.
+This is served through different cuisines throughout the world – but the way in which it is cooked makes a monumental difference here.
 Opt for plain cooked rice, and you can be looking at as little as 123 calories per half-cup.
-Had this been egg fried rice, the number would have been more like 166 calories.
+Had this been egg-fried rice, the number would have been more like 166 calories.
+(2)